 Once Units 1-7 are successfully completed, you will have a 1-2-1 interview with an assessor to complete Unit 8 of the course.
 This is an opportunity to discuss your understanding of the course content alongside how you will implement your knowledge moving forward.
 You have 21 days after completion of Units 1-7 to complete Unit 8.

-When you have completed and passed all 8 units, you will be awarded your Certificate in Vocal Health First Aid; a fully accredited level 2 qualification.
+When you have completed and passed all 8 units, you will be awarded your Certificate in Vocal Health First Aid; a fully CPD accredited level 2 course.
 The certificate is valid for three years, at the end of this time, you will be sent a reminder to re-register with Vocal Health Education.

 - What is Vocal Health First Aid (Stephen King and Dr Jenevora Williams)

 - The Bio-Psycho-Social Model (Stephen King)

 - An Introduction to Mindfulness (Dr. Anne-Marie Czajkowski)

 - Mind/Body 1 (Dr Jenevora Williams)

 - Anatomy 1 – Body Balance (Dr Jenevora Williams)

 - Anatomy 2 – Head and Neck (Dr Jenevora Williams)